gabrielhidasy/Project-Euler/README.md

 # Project-Euler
-Repository for project Euler solutions
+Repository for some project euler solutions

+Please do not cheat on your runs